typelinkmodel/tlm/docs/design/sample-hr-model.md

 A Person is a "being regarded as an individual".

 * A Person is identified by id which must be a URI.
-* A Person has exactly one name which must be a string.
+* A Person has exactly one name which must be a Name.
 * A Person has toggle coaches.
 * A Person can have some coach which must be a Person.